lsst-sitcom/sitcomtn-091/index.rst

 Daytime Checkouts
 -----------------
-Daytime checkouts should be run once per week, preferably on Monday afternoons.
+Daytime checkouts should be at least once per week.
-They should also be run following any major software updates (such as a new cycle release), or hardware changes and fault recoveries.
+At a minimum they should be run following any major software updates (such as a new cycle release), or hardware changes and fault recoveries.
+When support is available, daytime checkouts will be run daily.
 They can be performed any time during the day when the system is available.

 Afternoon Calibrations and Venting
 ----------------------------------
 Afternoon calibrations and venting, including opening the vent gates and enabling the fan, will be performed daily by the daytime observing specialist on a best-effort basis.
-That is to say, if daytime engineering work within AuxTel prevents us from starting calibrations and venting before 16:00, these tasks can be skipped at the discretion of the daytime observing specialist.
+If daytime engineering work within AuxTel prevents starting calibrations and venting before 16:00, these tasks can be skipped at the discretion of the daytime observing specialist.
+At a minimum, afternoon calibrations should be performed once per week.
+When support is available, afternoon calibrations will be run daily.

 Nighttime Activities
 ====================